eternalseptember/MEAN/README.md

   * It's addressed in the "Wiring Everything Up" section.

 3. In the "Beginning Node" section, rather than just move the index and app.js files to their destination folders, I copied the files and then renamed them.
 Then I replaced the posts array in angularApp.js with what the instructions originally called for.

-## Extra Notes:

-1. In the "Opening REST Routes section", when running the CURL commands to rest routing, if there's a 404 error, then restart the npm server.

-2. There are probably a lot of syntax errors in the "Adding Authentication via Passport" section.